Template syntax

 Conditional loops

-When they exist in the same node, :if has a higher priority than :for.
-That means the :if is executed first.
+When :if and :for exist in the same node, :if has a higher priority.
+This means the :if condition is evaluated first.

 <li :for="todo in todos" :if="todos">